 Think of your buyer personas as a personal narrative.
 You're developing a story for and context around the people who are most interested in your product or service.
-You want to know as much about them as possible, so you can provide personalized service, relevant content, and helpful sales information.
-Your buyer personas are the best place to organize all of that information into a story that will resonate with you, and with the rest of your team.
+You want to know as much about them as possible so that you can provide personalized service, relevant content, and helpful sales information.
+Your buyer personas are the best place to organize all of that information into a story that will resonate with you and the rest of your team.

 All great personas start with a little bit of research.
-Even if you feel like you already have a pretty good grasp on who most of your clients are, it's worth it to take a hard look, not just at who you're already working with, but who you'd like to work with in the future.
+Even if you feel like you already have a pretty good grasp on who most of your clients are, it's worth it to dive a little deeper — not just into who you're already working with, but also who you'd like to work with in the future.

 It's always easiest to start with what you know.
 Begin your research by taking a look at your existing clients.
 Here are a few questions to get you started:

-Your account managers are going to have the best insight into the lives of your clients, since they're the ones in direct contact with them.
-Talk to the customer-facing employees at your own company to get a better sense of the people your company is already working with.
+Your account managers are going to have the best insight into the lives of your clients since they're the ones in direct contact with them.
+Talk to the customer-facing employees at your company to get a better sense of the people you're already working with.

 If it's feasible, it's also a great idea to talk to some of your existing clients.
 Consider sending out a short survey to your main points of contact, asking them a little about themselves.
 You might have to send along a small incentive to get them to fill it out, but their answers will be worth their weight in gold.
 After all, the people who have already invested in your product or service are your ideal audience.